 The two main reasons I keep this card in my wallet are the length of time that I’ve had it and the quarterly 5% bonus categories.
 Credit history plays a big part in your credit score.
 That’s why I like to keep this card around – I’ve had it the longest, which shows that I’ve been building credit since the day I opened the card.
 There’s no downside to keeping it since there’s no annual fee!

 Another perk of this card is the quarterly 5% bonus categories.
 Each quarter there are different categories that you can earn 5x points on.
-For example, this quarter, Chase is offering 5x points on each dollar spent at gas stations.
-So for every $1 that I spend on gas, I earn 5 Ultimate Rewards points.
-Another example is that one quarter Chase offers 5x points on groceries – an awesome perk if you spend as much money on groceries every month as I do!
+For example, this quarter, Chase is offering 5x points on each dollar spent at Amazon and Whole Foods.
+So for every $1 that I spend at Amazon and Whole Foods, I earn 5 Ultimate Rewards points.
+Another example is that last quarter Chase offered 5x points on groceries – an awesome perk if you spend as much money on groceries every month as I do (especially during the pandemic!).

 I only use this card on purchases that are part of the 5% bonus category each quarter.

 Keep in mind that the Chase Freedom card is a cash back card.
 You’ll need to open either the Chase Sapphire Preferred (recommended!), Chase Sapphire Reverse, or Chase Ink Business Preferred – you’ll then be able to transfer any “cash back” to those cards, which in turn will become points (Ultimate Rewards) instead of cash back.
 This is what you want to happen so that you can transfer points to Chase travel partners like Southwest, Hyatt, and United!